Myrtle Beach

 Georgetown

-Georgetown – This Georgetown County seat located on the Sampit River began as a Spanish settlement in 1526, and figured in many events in early American History.
+Georgetown – The Georgetown County seat, located about 30 miles south of Myrtle Beach on Winyah Bay, began as a Spanish settlement in 1526 and figured in many events in early American History.
 Today Georgetown is a river port town with colorful downtown buildings and brick-lined sidewalks along its historic harbor.
+There are excellent restaurants and upscale shops along the waterfront and this area is also host to a number of popular festivals.